 The laboratory operates both a short-term storage (STS) and a long-term storage (LTS) program for patients.
 Vials may be stored for 120 days at no charge following the freezing process.
 After that time, semi-annual storage fees will apply.
-The storage cost will be dependent on the number of vials of semen stored.

 Sperm are frozen slowly by adding a “cryoprotectant” solution to the sample, helping the sperm to survive during the freezing and thawing process.
 The semen is divided into aliquots and stored in small vials.
 Cryopreserved semen is stored in liquid nitrogen (-197 °C).
 Freezing generally kills 25 to 50 percent of the sperm.
 Therefore, even a “good freeze” results in a lower effective number of motile sperm in the sample after it is thawed.
 Ideally, samples should be “test-frozen” first by thawing at least one vial to make sure that your sample freezes well.
 This is particularly important if you plan to put your samples into long term storage.
 However, It is important to understand that survival is not guaranteed, and the quality of thawed vials is variable.

 Samples are stored until used, shipped elsewhere, or destroyed.
 Samples will be destroyed per a patient’s written request or failure of patient to pay their storage fees (which will also be turned over to collections).
 It is your responsibility to promptly advise us of any changes in your home and work phone numbers and addresses.
 Failure to provide notification may result in sample destruction if we cannot find a way to reach you.